 The climate of SA is very similar to ours in WA.
 The Society is vibrant and thriving, and has an excellent website, mainly for members, but there is a public section.
-Membership is $25pa for families, $20 for singles.
+Membership is $25pa for singles, $30pa for families.

 This site, which is now archived, contains a wealth of information about fruits from all parts of the world.

 This site is a compilation of the information from twenty-two years of the newsletters of the Rare Fruit Council of Australia.
 There is a good collection of recipes, as well as fruit and cultivation info.

 Much of southern California has a climate very similar to South West WA.
 This is a large, active association which produces an excellent newsletter and sponsors an annual Festival of Fruit get-together (a great opportunity to chat, network and taste fruit) plus the "Fruit Shoot" photography competition.
 It is possible to sign up for electronic copies of the newsletter for US$25pa.

 A vast collection of fruit links.
 The Home of this site is a tropical fruit tree Nursery on Hawaii, run by Oscar Jaitt.

 The Rare Fruit Council of Australia continues under a slightly different name.
 The emphasis is tropical, there is a website and a once-a-year newsletter.

 An excellent society.
 Their emphasis is necessarily more on temperate fruits.

 Much of their advice is relevant to WA as they have similar poor sandy and alkaline soils.

 An American site that is hard to categorise.
 It has links to various fruit societies and other topics, including the popular Rare Fruit - Rare Edible Plants Facebook site